george-hawkins/black-hole/README.md

 Compositing
 -----------

-Here's my [`black-hole.blend`](https://github.com/george-hawkins/black-hole/raw/master/blend-files/black-hole.blend), open it (or your own version of the black hole) in Blender and then go to _Compositing_ workspace and tick _Use Nodes_.
+Here's my [`black-hole.blend`](https://github.com/george-hawkins/black-hole/raw/master/blend-files/black-hole.blend) (created with Blender 3.0).
+Open it (or your own version of the black hole) in Blender and then go to _Compositing_ workspace and tick _Use Nodes_.
 You should see something like this:

 ![use nodes](images/use-nodes.png)